1. Junk Files

 - Click the button to launch MacCleaner Pro and clear these files.

-You can see how many gigabytes of duplicates you have in Funter’s System Usage section.
-Click Duplicates for more details about them:
+You can see how many gigabytes of duplicates you have in Funter’s Disk Usage section.
+Click Duplicate Files for more details about them:

 - Potential duplicates